claudioasfilho/Simple_Scanner_4_2_x/readme.md

 # SoC - Simple Bluetooth Scanner

-The Bluetooth example is a Simple Bluetooth Scanner that prints out all the advertisements it sees.
+The Bluetooth example is a Simple Bluetooth Scanner used in conjuction with an EFR32 configured in NCP mode that prints out all the advertisements it sees.

 **Other details:**